-The authors would like to thank the Management and the Dean, Sri Muthukumaran Medical College & Research Institute for their help in conducting and publication of the study.
+The authors would like to thank the Management and the Dean, the Vice Principal Sri Muthukumaran Medical College Hospital and Research Institute for their help in conducting and publication of the study.
+We thank the principal, Meenakshi College of Nursing to get feedback from the faculties.
 We also thank our department staffs for their continued support.